 For example, Bitcoins, or any other cryptocurrencies, could be used to govern transactions within a group, such as a community, city, business, etc.

-Bitcoin has also been considered as a tool for economic development in poorer parts of the world since it could help distribute funds to certain groups more easily, specifically when there is a currency exchange involved and the need to engage a bank.
+Bitcoin has also been considered a tool for economic development in poorer parts of the world since it could help distribute funds to certain groups more easily, specifically when there is a currency exchange involved and the need to engage a bank.
 It can also provide a means of transacting without having to have "cash," something that can be very useful in poor, rural areas.

 Bitcoin, and by extension cryptocurrencies in general, have taken a bit of a reputation hit since they emerged into the mainstream after they were associated with websites such as The Silk Road, which sold all sorts of illicit things, ranging from drugs to body parts.